Update: Congress circles $900 billion stimulus plan as government shutdown looms

-As of midday Wednesday, decision-makers on Capitol Hill were circling an agreement on a coronavirus relief package that could be shuttled out to the White House within days, news sources report.
+As of midday Wednesday, decision-makers on Capitol Hill were circling an agreement on a coronavirus relief package that could be shuttled to the White House within days, news sources report.

 The prospective package will hopefully be delivered after seven long months of congressional gridlock.
 Legislators are currently under pressure to draw up both a relief bill before the holidays and a federal spending bill, as the government is set to begin shutting down on Friday.
 They were already forced to pass a stopgap measure last week to buy more time.